awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-iam-policy-examples.md

 "Resource":  ["arn:aws:apigateway:us-east-1::/restapis/restapi_id1/*", "arn:aws:apigateway:us-east-1::/restapis/restapi_id2/*"]
 ```

-## Full Access Permissions for any API Gateway Resources<a name="api-gateway-policy-example-apigateway-full-access"></a>
+## Full access permissions for any API Gateway resources<a name="api-gateway-policy-example-apigateway-full-access"></a>

 The following example policy document grants the full access to any of the API Gateway resource of the AWS account\.